Eagle Inn, Sauk Prairie Cares delivering meals to frontline workers across community

 “I thought, how cool would that be to do that here in Sauk?”

-Baker had been thinking online the same lines, and they got to work immediately.
-They are currently delivery meals directly to frontline workers on Monday and Tuesday while the Eagle Inn is open for carryout from Wednesday through Sunday.
+Baker had been thinking along the same lines, and they got to work immediately.
+They are currently delivering meals directly to frontline workers on Monday and Tuesday while the Eagle Inn is open for carryout from Wednesday through Sunday.

 “We closed down, sanitized the place and I took all the online courses to try to figure out how to handle this,” Baker, who also had a mid-March vacation to Mexico canceled due to the coronavirus, said of what was going on while the Eagle Inn was briefly closed.
 “I was starting to think about a Feeding the Frontlines program, and Kim pitched almost the same idea I had been thinking.
 I thought, well this is wonderful. ...
 It’s just a tremendous program.